Types of Replacement Heart Valves

 Replacement valve’s durability and performance

-The ideal replacement valve offers excellent valve function and works in coordination with the entire circulatory system to protect each part from damage.
-Your medical professional may refer to this as “excellent hemodynamic performance.”
+The ideal replacement valve offers excellent valve function and works in coordination with the entire circulatory system.
+Your medical team may refer to this as “excellent hemodynamic performance.”

 Replacement valve’s risks and medication requirements

-The ideal replacement valve also offers long-term durability without significantly increasing the risk of dangerous blood clots or bleeds.
+The ideal replacement valve also offers long-term durability without significantly increasing the risk of dangerous blood clots.

-Blood thinner medications can lower your risks of a clot-related stroke or embolism (traveling clot).
+*Blood thinner medications can lower your risks of a clot-related stroke or embolism (traveling clot).
 Clot-risks are higher for people with mechanical valves.
-On the other hand, blood thinners must be carefully monitored because blood that's too thin will increase the risk of a bleed, which may also become a problem.
+People on blood thinners must be carefully monitored because blood that's too thin could increase the risk of bleeding.

 Possible choices include: